For students

 Sneak attack

+Getting ready for a performance?
 Every time you walk past your instrument, play or sing the opening bars of your piece.
-This builds confidence that you can start well at any moment.
+This gives you confidence that you can start well at any time.

 Fun and creativity 8 tips